SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 </tr>
 <tr>
 <td style="text-align:left">TYPE</td>
-<td style="text-align:left">This field needs to have the value "c8y_lwm2m” to mark the device as a LWM2M device.</td>
+<td style="text-align:left">This field needs to have the value "c8y_lwm2m" to mark the device as a LWM2M device.</td>
 </tr>
 <tr>
 <td style="text-align:left">SHELL</td>
-<td style="text-align:left">To enable “Shell”, the value of this field must be “1”.
-If you want to disable “Shell” the value must be “0”.
+<td style="text-align:left">To enable "Shell", the value of this field must be "1".
+If you want to disable "Shell" the value must be "0".
 For more info about the shell commands, see <a href="#shell-commands" class="no-ajaxy">Shell commands</a>.</td>
 </tr>
 <tr>
 <td style="text-align:left">com_cumulocity_model_Agent</td>